kabugi-marvin/alx-system_engineering-devops/0x01-shell_permissions/README.md

 1-who_am_i: this prints the effective user name of the current user

 2-groups: prints all the groups the user is part of

+3-new_owner: Changes the owner of the file 'hello' to the user 'betty'